bpires/handbook/js/index.md

 Now that we saw how to work with `const` and `let`, I want to mention `var`.

 Until 2015, `var` was the only way we could declare a variable in JavaScript.
 Today, a modern codebase will most likely just use `const` and `let`.
-There are some fundamental differences which I detail [in this post](https://flaviocopes.com/javascript-difference-let-var/) but if you're just starting out, you might not care about.
+There are some fundamental differences which I detail [in this post](https://flaviocopes.com/javascript-difference-let-var/) but if you're just starting out, you might not care about them.
 Just use `const` and `let`.

 ## Types